Homepage of The Personal Group Insurance

-4 ways to prevent frozen pipes (and what to do if they freeze anyway)
+4 ways to help prevent frozen pipes (and what to do if they freeze anyway)

-Is your home at risk for frozen pipes if you leave for an extended period?
+Is your home at risk for frozen pipes?
 Water damage caused by burst pipes is a real threat during harsh Canadian winters.
-Here’s your guide to reducing the risk of your pipes freezing—and tips for thawing them out if they do.
+Here’s your guide to help reduce the risk of your pipes freezing—and tips for thawing them out if they do.

 1. Drain outside water lines